WYonghui/Telescope-1/README.md

 # How to use?

 We implement Telescope on top of [RDMA-Spark](http://hibd.cse.ohio-state.edu/#spark) and [Apache Spark](http://spark.apache.org/) (verson 2.1.0).
-As we can not get the source code of RDMA-Spark, we implement our scheduling strategy atop Apache Storm and replace the corresponding jar files of RDMA-Spark with our jars, e.g. spark-core_2.11-2.1.0.jar.
+As we can not get the source code of RDMA-Spark, we implement our scheduling strategy atop Apache Spark and replace the corresponding jar files of RDMA-Spark with our jars, e.g. spark-core_2.11-2.1.0.jar.

 ## Building Telescope